Wisdom of the Ages

 Wisdom of the Ages is a panel show aired on the DuMont Television Network from December 16, 1952, to June 30, 1953.
-The show combined the ideas of Juvenile Jury and Life Begins at Eighty, with a combined panel of youth and the elderly.
+The show combined the ideas of Juvenile Jury and Life Begins at Eighty, with a panel ranging from youth to the elderly.
 Wisdom of the Ages aired Tuesdays at 9:30pm ET, and replaced Quick on the Draw which ended December 9, 1952.

 The show was hosted by Jack Barry, and was a production of Barry & Enright Productions.
+Viewers submitted often-amusing questions or problems to be discussed by five panelists from different age groups – under 20 (Ronnie Mulluzzo, age 8), 20-40 (Marcia Van Dyke, age 28), 40-60 (Leo Cherne, age 40), 60-80 (Mrs. H. V. Kaltenborn, age 64), and over 80 years old (Thomas Clark, age 82).
+Marcia Van Dyke was Jack Barry's wife.

+The panelists gave their opinion on such topics as spanking children and wives who worked outside of the home.
+The eight-year-old and 82-year-old panelists were most often in agreement with each other.

 Episode status

 An episode from June 16, 1953, survives at the UCLA Film and Television Archive.